 Under Einstein, the fastest speed possible is the speed of light, roughly 186,000 miles per second.
 Under Bohr, observation of Photon A affects entangled Photon B instantly, regardless of how far apart they are.
-This indicates that information can travel not only faster than the speed of light, but (seemingly) with no speed at all, & across no distance at all - as though the space-time between the entangled photons is illusory, for purposes of quantum information transfer.
-This undermines our intuition that communication across space-time involves information traveling through space and in time.
+This indicates that influence can travel not only faster than the speed of light, but (seemingly) with no speed at all, & across no distance at all - as though the space-time between the entangled photons is illusory, for purposes of quantum influence.
+This undermines our intuition that communication across space-time involves influence traveling through space and in time.

 My (largely, maybe entirely, unoriginal) thoughts: